jjlee90/Get-Lucky/README.md

 * After you stand dealer will draw and result will display the outcome of the hand.
 The winner is declared by whoever has a higher total that is closest to 21 without going over 21.

+*BUGS*

+Aces value is 11, but after the hand is complete the ace value is set to 1.
+It isn't resetting to 11 when it should.

+After hand is completed screen opacity is reduced by 50% indicating the hand is complete.
+If a button is clicked all handlers are removed from the browser and becomes unplayable unless the screen is refreshed.

 Image by <a href="https://pixabay.com/users/clker-free-vector-images-3736/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=28356">Clker-Free-Vector-Images</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=28356">Pixabay</a>